JuliaReinforcementLearning/ReinforcementLearning.jl/README.md

 julia> run(E`JuliaRL_BasicDQN_CartPole`)
 ```

-Check out the [Get Started](https://juliareinforcementlearning.org/get_started/) page for more detailed explanation!
+Check out the [Get Started](https://juliareinforcementlearning.org/get_started/) page for a detailed explanation.
+The underlying design decisions and implementation details are documented in this [blog](https://juliareinforcementlearning.org/blog/an_introduction_to_reinforcement_learning_jl_design_implementations_thoughts/).

 ## Project Structure